cschpc/elmfire-on-KNL/Reports/Optimization.md

 ### Binning particles to remove the need for OpenMP reductions
 <!-- why -->
-One of the major drawback of our OpenMP version was the reliance on reductions, due to how the code that sets up the particles effect on the field was structured, the array for the field can have multiple threads update the same value at the same time, and the only way to solve that and maintain performance was to mark the entire array as a reduction variable, which increased the memory requirement of the code.
+One of the major drawback of our OpenMP version was the reliance on reductions.
+Due to how the code that sets up the particles effect on the field was structured, the array for the field can have multiple threads update the same value at the same time.
+The only way to solve that and maintain performance was to mark the entire array as a reduction variable, which increased the memory requirement of the code.

 <!-- why did this work -->
 A better solution is to divide particles into separate bins, each bin contains a subset of particles whose writes go to a specific part of the array.
 We can then for each bin create a thread than handles the particles within that bin, the thread would create its own subset of the array to where the writes would initially go, once the thread has processed all the particles the local chunk of the array would be written out to the global array, taking care only to allow one thread to write to the global array at one time.
 That way we completely eliminate the need to mark the array as a reduction variable, saving the need for a larger OpenMP stack size and saving memory usage.